jsseidel/rclouddocs/1.8/guidoc/workspace.md

 ![Workspace Section in the Right Windowshade Panel](img/workspace.png)

-In the case of dataframe variables, a link is displayed, which, when clicked, will open up the [Dataframe panel](#dataframe).
+In the case of dataframe variables, a link is displayed, which will open up the [Dataframe panel](#dataframe).